MohammadRSalmanpour/Optimal-Feature-Selection-Algorithms-and-Classifiers/README.md

 # Optimal-Feature-Selection-Algorithms-and-Classifiers
 Title: Feature Selection and Machine Learning Methods for Optimal Identification and Prediction of Subtypes in Parkinson’s Disease

+Data:
+We employed 981 features including multiple Movement Disorder Society’s Unified Parkinson's Disease Rating Scale (MDS-UPDRS) measures, a range of task/exam performances, socioeconomic/family histories, genetic features, and SPECT image based radiomics features.
+We also considered a table as dictionary at the end of "name of features" file.

 i)	 Feature extraction method (FEA)

 Principle Component Analysis (PCA)